leob/ionic-quickstarter/README.md

 Services which can be reused across modules are in a separate directory ```services```.

-A service (for instance the UserService) can have multiple implementations, for instance a "mock" implementation and a "Parse" implementation.
+A service (for instance the UserService) can have multiple implementations, for instance a "mock" implementation and a "Firebase" implementation.
 To illustrate, here is the code for userService.js:

 ```
 angular.module('app.user')